gyhandy/Humanoid-Vision-Engine/README.md

 8. Use matlab to implement FourierScrambled.
 Matlab code path `preprocess_dataset/3_compute_feature_images/preprocess_color/FourierScrambled/main.m`.

 9. After get all the feature images, you can go to part 2 and analyze the dataset bias with humanoid neural network.

+### Imagination of HVE

+Experiment of Section "5.2 Cross Feature Imagination with HVE"